mattermost/docs/source/onboard/common-sso-openidconnect.rst

 .. note::
   - When Mattermost is configured to use OpenID Connect for user authentication, the following user attribute changes can't be made through the Mattermost API: first name, last name, or username.
 OpenID Connect must be the authoritative source for these user attributes.
   - The **Discovery Endpoint** setting can be used to determine the connectivity and availability of arbitrary hosts.
 System admins concerned about this can use custom admin roles to limit access to modifying these settings.
-See the `system admin roles </onboard/system-admin-roles.html#edit-privileges-of-system-admin-roles-advanced>`__ documentation for details.
+See the :ref:`system admin roles <onboard/system-admin-roles:edit privileges of system admin roles advanced>` documentation for details.

 Frequently Asked Questions
 --------------------------